SSH Vs. SSL – The Technical Differences Explained

 The reason why the SSH protocol is quite secure and preferred over its predecessors is that the SSH protocol encrypts the data in transmission and protects it from network snooping attacks while allowing secure logins by requiring client authentication.

-To accomplish all this, SSH creates an SSH tunnel between two remote computers.
+SSH creates an SSH tunnel between two remote computers to accomplish all this.
 And once this tunnel is established, the remote system shell is visible, and the shell commands can be safely transmitted or sent across the connection (as they are in encrypted format); this process is commonly known as SSH handshake.

 Working of SSH Protocol